FranzisKoebsch/licor-smartflux-data-extraction/README.md

 - Handles multiple formats: Scripts are available for common EddyPro output types: fluxnet and full_output.
 - Robust processing: Capable of handling changing file formats (e.g., varying column numbers in flux files).

+**Dependencies**
+ - data.table: Barrett T, Dowle M, Srinivasan A, Gorecki J, Chirico M,  Hocking T, Schwendinger B, Krylov I (2025). _data.table: Extension of `data.frame`_.
+R package version 1.17.8.
+ *Note: The script includes an auto-install routine for the required repositories.
+If a package is not found on your system, it will be installed automatically.*